utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 - Source files
 - Registration files.

-!!!
-Reason
-    Contrary to GDScript, Kotlin is a compiled language.
-Hence, if you use a library which defines scripts you can not attach those to nodes anymore as the source files don't exist.
-You only have a jar of the library.
-While in GDScript you still have the sources when using an addon.
-With our registration files our compiler plugin is able to extract those from the libraries you use and provide them to you, so you can also attach scripts from libraries you use.

 ## Source files .kt

 Just like you would do with GDScript, you can directly attach your Kotlin files to Nodes as scripts.